 1 tablespoon unsalted butter, softened

-Shaved dark chocolate and
+Shaved dark chocolate and unsweetened cocoa (optional)

 Chop the chocolate and place in a stainless steel or heat-proof glass bowl.
 Check to make sure the bowl will fit on top of your saucepan.

 In a small heavy saucepan over medium-high heat, add 1 inch of water.
 Bring water to a simmer.
 Remove the saucepan from the stove.

 Place the bowl containing the chopped chocolate on top of the pan of simmering water.
 Stir the chocolate until it is completely melted.
 Remove the bowl from the top of the pan and dump the water out of the saucepan.

 Place the cream and corn syrup into the saucepan and bring to a boil.
 Pour the hot cream/corn syrup liquid over the melted chocolate and whisk to completely combine.

 Set the chocolate mixture aside and allow the ganache to cool for 5 minutes.
 Whisk the softened butter into the chocolate mixture.
 Allow the ganache to cool to room temperature.
 The mixture will have a thick, custard-like consistency.